vanarova/PrintAPic-Minimal-Photo-Printing-kiosk/README.md

 - Burn image in raspberry (pi/jamun123)
 - Enable remote connections in raspberry config.
+- Find PI's IP (by connecting with router and looking into its IP allocation table).
+For Pi zero, connect with wifi use wpa_supplicant.conf file for wifi credentials.
+Refer link: https://www.losant.com/blog/getting-started-with-the-raspberry-pi-zero-w-without-a-monitor
-- Find PI's IP, connect via putty
+- connect to PI via putty, use above ip address.
 - Enable vnc server, run command: sudo raspi-config and in interfacing-options, enable vnc
 - Install VNC on laptop
 - Connect a router to pi, configure static ip in router for pi.